josdejong/mathjs/README.md

     npm run test:browser

-To run the tests remotely on BrowserStack, first set the environment variables `BROWSER_STACK_USERNAME` and `BROWSER_STACK_ACCESS_KEY` with your username and access key and then execute:
+To run the tests remotely on LambdaTest, first set the environment variables `LT_USERNAME` and `LT_ACCESS_KEY` with your username and access key and then execute:

-    npm run test:browserstack
+    npm run test:lambdatest

 You can separately run the code linter, though it is also executed with `npm test`: